Zooglon/qms/Notes.md

 - Can a shed be multi type? e.g mono pitched with a mezzanine?
 - What if I wanted 3 doors of different sizes and placement?

+- How do we handle installation and ground levelling quotes?

 #### Postcode actions -

 - get lat/lng for all suppliers - run an automation when they set up a supplier account?
 - if supplier changes address - update field?
 - Add supplier quote type

 - calculate distance to every supplier when form is submitted - maybve build in some sort of 'start with city/county/region' for better performance?